opekope2/SpaceEngineers4Linux/README.md

 9. Download [DXVK Native](https://github.com/Joshua-Ashton/dxvk-native/releases) and extract all `.so` files from it into `bin/Debug/Native` (or `bin/Release/Native`.
 The native folder must be in the parent folder of the Loader binary, see `Loader/Program.cs`.
 Same applies for `libsteam_api.so`)
 10. Open Steam > Library > Space Engineers > Properties > Compatibility and set it to `.NET 6` (or whatever it is in `compatibilitytool.vdf`)
 11. Open project in your favorite IDE/text editor
+12. Build the Loader from your IDE/text editor or command line (`dotnet build Loader` at the repo root)
-12. Start Space Engineers
+13. Start Space Engineers
-13. In your IDE/text editor, attach to the displayed process ID
+14. In your IDE/text editor, attach to the displayed process ID
-14. Click OK.
+15. Click OK.
 Now the game lauches.

+Logs are at `~/.config/SpaceEngineers`

 ## What is the furthest point the game runs?